Introduction

 - Age at Purchase:

-- Always check expiration dates when purchasing; older stock has reduced lifespans.
+- Always verify expiration dates when buying; older stock tends to have shorter lifespans.

 - Storage Conditions: